 The remains of no more than one person may be interred in any one grave; however, double depth interments of human or cremated remains are permitted if the lot owners original deed conveys double depth rights, but only in sections which are designated on the maps of the Association on file in the cemetery office as double depth graves.

-When the person directing the funeral, whether he be undertaker or otherwise, presents himself at the Cemetery Office or other designated area with the remains, the Association shall have the absolute right to assume that said remains are those of the person mentioned in the interment permit presented to it for the interment thereof.
-The Association shall not be liable for any difference in identity between the person whose remains are sought to be interred and the person names in said permit.
+When the person directing the funeral, whether he be undertaker or otherwise, presents himself at the Cemetery Office or other designated area with the remains, the Association shall have the absolute right to assume that said remains are those of the person mentioned on the burial/transit permit or cremation certificate presented to it for the interment/entombment thereof.
+The Association shall not be liable for any difference in identity between the person whose remains are sought to be interred and the person names in said permit/certificate.

 The Association reserves, and shall have the right to correct any error that it may make in interments, disinterments or removals, or in the inscriptions on memorials or on the container for cremated remains, or in locating or placing of memorials, or in the contract for the sale of or in the conveyance of interments space (including but not limited to the erroneous inclusion therein of interment space which it had thereto fore sold or contracted to sell to another).
 In the event of any error made in the contract for the sale of interment space, or if for any reason it cannot sell the interment space therein described, it may substitute in said contract in lieu of the interment space therein described, other interment space of equal value and similar location as far as possible, or in its sole discretion, it may refund to the purchaser the consideration paid to it on account thereof and cancel said contract.
 In the event of any error made in the conveyance of interment space, or if for any reason it could not or should not have conveyed the same, it may cancel said conveyance and issue in lieu thereof a new conveyance for other interment space of equal value and similar location as far as possible, or in its sole discretion, it may refund the consideration paid to it there for.
 In the event that the correction of any such error shall require the removal of interred remains, the Association reserves the right to disinter the same and re-inter the same in the correct or in the new location.
 The Association shall not be liable in damages or any such error or the consequences thereof, or for the correction thereof.